Conference Basketball League: CBL Zone 1

 In 2009, North Harbour Basketball Association took on the responsibility of hosting the Conference Basketball League in the Auckland Region.
-The competition was predominantly run in the North Harbour area and was a zone 1 competition.
+The competition was predominantly run on the North Shore and was a zone 1 competition.
 The league was rebranded as the Supercity Basketball Competition in 2010, and then as the Senior Intercity Competition in 2011 and 2012, although it was still colloquially known during this time as the Conference Basketball League.